Objecting To The Court Commissioner’s Ruling And The Role Of The Court Commissioner

 The judge may consider all of the factors considered by the commissioner at the original hearing.
 Those factors will vary depending on the issues, facts and the applicable law.
 The judge is not bound by the commissioner’s ruling and does not have to give any deference to the court commissioner.
 The judge can hear the matter de novo (fresh) without giving any preference to the commissioner’s opinion.
 The Law Office of Kelly Peterson has significant experience both objecting to commissioners’ rulings and defending against such objections.
 If this is a step you’re considering, please, contact the Law Office of Kelly Peterson.

 For more information on Objecting To Court Commissioner’s Ruling, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.